-6. BLACK AND WHITE FLAGS DIVIDED DIAGONALLY INTO BLACK AND WHITE HALVES Shown by the Clerk of the Course together with a number board indicates to the driver whose number is shown that he is warned for unsportsmanlike behaviour and placed under observation for the balance of the race meeting/event in question.
+6. BLACK AND WHITE FLAGS DIVIDED DIAGONALLY INTO BLACK AND WHITE HALVES Shown by a race official as directed by the Clerk of the Course, together with a number board, indicates to the driver whose number is shown that he is warned for unsportsmanlike behaviour and placed under observation for the balance of the race meeting/event in question.
 A competitor shown a black and white flag shall report to the Clerk of the Course immediately after the race in question.
 Failure to do so may render offenders liable to be penalised by the Clerk of the Course in terms of the provisions of GCR 157.